gonza-peralta/flask-celery/README.md

 ## How to execute

-Before, post a user with name = John and surname = Connor
+Before, ensure you have a user with name = John and surname = Connor

 After that, we need execute four modules: